nadiaperestp83-eng/FindMe/README.md

-# Quick Step App - Flutter Mobile
+# FindMe App - Flutter Mobile

 Real-time live location tracking app built with Flutter, Google Maps, Bluetooth, wi-fi, GPS, supabase.
 This full-stack app comes packed with features that allow you to easily view your current location and other users' real-time live location on Google Maps with custom markers.